Locations:

 Certain malfunctions in your heart’s electrical system that create arrhythmias are “shockable.”
 That means defibrillation (an electric shock) can stop those rhythms by restoring your heart to a normal rhythm.

-The two shockable rhythms are ventricular fibrillation and pulseless ventricular tachycardia.
+The cardiac arrests with shockable rhythms are ventricular fibrillation and pulseless ventricular tachycardia.
 Both of those can turn into PEA, but PEA itself isn’t shockable.
 However, CPR for pulseless electrical activity can sometimes get your heart to switch to a shockable rhythm.
 If that happens, then defibrillation can happen, which has a chance of restoring your heart to a normal rhythm.

 Can you avoid developing PEA?

 PEA doesn’t happen predictably, and it’s a common part of the normal dying process.
-That means it’s not preventable.
-While it might be possible to revive someone who has PEA, this isn’t always the case.
+While it might be possible to revive someone who has PEA, this isn’t always possible, even if you begin CPR right away.

 When To Call the Doctor